Alan (footballer, born 1989): Guangzhou Evergrande

 On 22 February 2017, Alan started the season with Guangzhou Evergrande in an emphatic 7–0 home victory over Hong Kong side Eastern in the 2017 AFC Champions League.
 He missed a penalty in the first half but scored in the second half.
 On 25 February, he scored the winning goal in a 1–0 win against Jiangsu Suning in the 2017 Chinese FA Super Cup and was awarded the most valuable player of the tournament.
 He made 43 appearances and scored 21 goals in the 2017 season, acting an important part of Guangzhou Evergrande's winning their seventh consecutive title of the league.

 Alan scored his first goal in the 2018 season on 26 February 2018 in a 4–1 victory over Shanghai Greenland Shenhua to win the 2018 Chinese FA Super Cup.
 He was awarded the most valuable player for the second time.
 On 2 March, he scored his first hat-trick in China in a 5–4 home loss to city rivals Guangzhou R&F in the first league match of the season.
 Alan continued his impressive performance in March, scoring eight goals in five matches until 30 March, he was sent off during a league match against Tianjin Quanjian for throwing an elbow at Liu Yiming.
 On 10 April, he was handed an 8-match suspension in the Super League by the CFA.
 On 17 April, Alan scored twice in a 3–1 win over Cerezo Osaka, which ensure Guangzhou's qualification to the Knockout stage of 2018 AFC Champions League.
 On 2 May, he scored a penalty at the second half but missed his penalty shootout attempt in the fifth round of 2018 Chinese FA Cup against Guizhou Hengfeng as Guangzhou eliminated from the tournament by 4–1 in the penalty shootout.
 Alan made his 100th cap for Guangzhou on 3 November 2018 in the league titles deciding match against Shanghai SIPG.
 He scored twice but Guangzhou finally lost 5–4.

-Tianjin Tianhai
+Loan to Tianjin Tianhai

 On 7 February 2019, Alan was loaned to fellow first-tier club Tianjin Tianhai for the 2019 season.
 He made his debut for the club on 1 March 2019, playing the whole match in a 3–0 away defeat against his former club Guangzhou Evergrande.

-Beijing Guoan
+Loan to Beijing Guoan

 On 29 February 2020, it was announced that Alan would be loaned to Beijing Guoan for the 2020 season.
 He scored his first goal for the club on 6 August 2020 against Tianjin TEDA.

+Return to Fluminense

+On 21 June 2022, Alan rejoined Fluminense on a two-year deal.
+On 18 August 2023, Alan's contract with Fluminense was terminated by mutual consent.

+Qingdao West Coast

+On 24 February 2024, Alan returned to China and signed a with Chinese Super League club Qingdao West Coast.

+On 21 February 2025, Alan left the club after the end of 2024 season.